2023 Best Health Sciences & Services Schools in Alabama

 Full Health Sciences & Services at Tuskegee University Report

 Out of the 6 schools in Alabama that were part of this year’s ranking, University of West Alabama landed the # 4 spot on the list.
-Located in the rural area of Livingston, University of West Alabama is a public college with a medium-sized student population.
+Located in the rural area of Livingston, University of West Alabama is a public college with a moderately-sized student population.

 The average amount in student loans that health science majors at Jacksonville State University take out is $29,000.